Nocturnal hypoglycemia refers to low blood sugar levels at

 nighttime insulin dose or takes more insulin than prescribed in the

-Low blood sugar can also happen when there are problems with the insulin (for example, it is expired or it has not been stored properly), when the amount of insulin changes (to find the right amount), or when the person with diabetes is sick.
+There are problems with the insulin (for example, it is expired or it has not been stored properly).

 But sometimes the reason is not obvious.
 Nocturnal hypoglycemia may also be related to previous exercise or increased physical activity.

 Signs of low blood sugar at night include:

 Restlessness, unusual noises, talking, or

 Waking up feeling tired or having a

 Having damp clothing and bed linens in the morning (night

 Having a high blood sugar level in the morning.

 Testing blood sugar levels at about 2 a.m. to 3 a.m. for a